 Proteoliposome Purification

-To purify the proteoliposomes, sediment the crude proteoliposome suspensions by centrifugation [1-TXT] followed by three washes in the appropriate volume of fresh PBS per wash [2-TXT].
+To purify the proteoliposomes, sediment the proteoliposome in the crude suspensions by centrifugation [1-TXT] [2].
+Then, wash the proteoliposome by resuspending in the appropriate volume of ice-cold PBS buffer for three times [3-TXT].

 WIDE: Talent placing tube(s) into centrifuge Videographer: Important step TEXT: 10 min, 17,800 x g, 4 °C

+Close Shot of a pellet.

-Shot of both pellets and PBS container, then one pellet being resuspended Videographer: Important step TEXT: Small scale: 1 mL PBS; Large scale: 10 mL PBS
+6.1.3 Talent remove supernatant and resuspended the pellet into buffer.
+Talent placing tubes into centrifuge.
+TEXT: Small scale: 1 mL PBS; Large scale: 10 mL PBS

-After washing, thoroughly resuspend the proteoliposome pellets in a small volume of PBS [1] and use a micropipette to measure the suspension volume [2].
+After washing, thoroughly resuspend the proteoliposome pellets in a small volume of PBS [1] and measure the suspension volume by using a micropipette [2].

 Shot pellet in small volume of PBS, then pellet being resuspended